complete-dope/codex/content/posts/Statistics.md

 Q(D) = 0.500

-And we are now playing with this machines A and B, we will push a button and machine will produce a coin and we have to guess that by asking minimum no of yes / no questions to the machine.
+And we are now playing with this machines A and B,
+> we will push a button and machine will produce a coin and we have to guess that by asking minimum no of yes / no questions to the machine.

 Lets play with Machine A

 Machine A :
 shrrr ( coin produced is A )

-The most efficient way to guess the coin produced is to ask questions based on the probability distribution of the machine A, ask questiosn whihc divide the probability distribution into two equal parts.
+The most efficient way to guess the coin produced is to ask questions based on the probability distribution of the machine A, ask questions which divide the probability distribution into two equal parts.
-Q1) Is the coin produced is CD ?
+1. Is the coin produced is CD ?
 No

-Q2) Is the coin produced is B ?
+2. Is the coin produced is B ?
 No

 *Means the coin produced is A*